Political Science (For 2014–2015 academic year) Professors

 Minor Program for the Class of 2016 and Beyond

 The requirements for a minor in political science are as follows:

 1. The minor consists of five political science courses.
-Of these five courses, no more than two can be at the 100/200 level and at least one course must be taken in each of the four subfields of American politics (AM), comparative politics (CO), international relations (IR), and political theory (TH).
+Of these five courses, no more than two can be at the 100 or 200 level, and at least one course must be taken in each of the four subfields of American politics (AM), comparative politics (CO), international relations (IR), and political theory (TH).

 2. Normally, no more than one independent study course, transfer credit, or political science course taken while participating in a Colgate off-campus study group (except those study groups sponsored by the Department of Political Science) is accepted for credit toward a minor.
 Requests for exceptions must be approved in advance by the faculty member designated to authorize transfer credits.